 Here are just a handful of the issues to consider.

-- Have we established a network infrastructure that can support remote work indefinitely?
+- Have you established a network infrastructure that can support remote work indefinitely?

-- Will we lose key employees if we insist they they return to the office 5 days a week?
+- Will you lose key employees if you insist they they return to the office 5 days a week?

-- If we did attempt a hybrid working model, how would that function?
+- If you did attempt a hybrid working model, how would that function?

 Remote working is officially a reasonable way of working for corporate office staff.
 Now it's time to decide how to proceed.